 3. How many Orthologous Groups include one representative gene for each species?

-4. Which genes are orthologous to the gene A7EQW0_SCLS1?
+4. Which genes are orthologous to the gene A7EQW0_SCLS1 (strict orthology)?

 Root HOGs